Mykolb/JS-Number-Guesser1/README.md

 practice based on Udemy course

+#Built using:
+    - JavaScript
+    - Skeleton

 ### Game objective ###
     - Player must guess a number between min & max
     - Player gets a certain amount of guesses
     - Notify player of guesses remaining
-    - Notigy player of the correct answer if they lost
+    - Notify player of the correct answer if they lost
     - Let player choose to play again